 Community Services

 Tygerberg Hospice has been a long time project of The Rotary Club of Bellville going back to the late ninety’s.
 In 2003 the new training centre building was purchased and the Rotary Club of Bellville made a donation of R250 000.00 towards the purchase.

 The Rotary Club of Bellville has continued its support of the facility such as donating paint and our members painting the administration building.
-We have also regularly supplied wheelchairs to the centre over the years the latest being seven wheelchairs in 2019 and five in 2020.
+We have also regularly supplied wheelchairs to the centre over the years.

+Community Services